 The Order of Canada for pioneering work

 At the beginning the organization grew rapidly.
-TV interviews with Craig exposed child slavery and labour issues in Pakistan, just as the Canadian government was about to sign an historic trade deal with that country.
+TV interviews with Craig exposed child slavery and labor issues in Pakistan, just as the Canadian government was about to sign an historic trade deal with that country.
 That episode proved deeply embarrassing for the government, who just a few years later, awarded Craig and his brother Marc the Order of Canada (equivalent to a UK OBE) for their pioneering work.
-They were the youngest people in Canada ever to receive this honour.
+They were the youngest people in Canada ever to receive this honor.

 Other young people were inspired to get involved and there are now 8,000 clubs in Canadian schools started and run by pupils who are all engaged in social issues and fundraising.
-Free the Children run stadium-sized events - We Days - every year celebrating social action in the pursuit of large scale drives against bullying, homelessness and child labour.
+Free the Children run stadium-sized events - We Days - every year celebrating social action in the pursuit of large scale drives against bullying, homelessness and child labor.
 Additionally, the charity have a social enterprise which turns over millions of dollars, generating more funds for their projects.